Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Thailand and from Hong Kong.
+I'm losing my edge to the kids from Saudi Arabia and from Glasgow.

 But I was there.